Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

     <th> LP </th>
     <td> gain 350 LP each time opponent activates a card or effect </td>
     <td> gain 350 LP each time opponent places a card on the field </td>
-    <td> inflict 350 damage each time opponent places a card on the field </td>
+    <td> inflict 350 damage each time opponent activates a card or effect </td>
   </tr>
 </table>